bobarros/customcss-to-file/README.md

 \
 The option null will return everything from document body \
 \
+You have one file to include elements that you want and one to exclude attributes \
+\
-You will get a CSS file with the custom CSS added the elements. \
+By the end, the result is a CSS file with the custom CSS added to all elements selected. \
 \
 ***Obs:*** *If you're using this, would you be kind to tell me how useful it is to you?*